-Address “hidden” damage.
-Of course, all of these tactics merely address the aesthetic concerns of limescale.
-Hard water is still leaving mineral deposits inside your pipes, and inside appliances like your dishwasher and washing machine.
+Of course, these tactics merely address the aesthetic concerns of limescale.
+Hard water still leaves mineral deposits inside your pipes and appliances like your dishwasher and washing machine.
 This buildup can cause plumbing problems and shorten the life of your appliances.

 To prevent limescale, you need to address the root of the issue, which is the hard water minerals.
 To eliminate the issue, install a salt softener or reverse osmosis system in your home.
 The reverse osmosis system will eliminate the mineral that causes the hard water to build up on faucets, shower heads, and countertops.
 The system will also have a positive effect on your plumbing system overall.
 Additionally, the treated water will have a beneficial effect on hair, skin, and overall health.
 We hope this is a clear, helpful, and useful explanation of limescale, hard water, and its impact.